vulkan-go/vulkan/README.md

 $ ndk-build
 ```

-After that you'd copy the objects to `android/jni/libs` in your project and activate the `ValidationLayers.mk` in your `Android.mk` so when building APK they will be copied alongside with your shared library.
+After that you'd copy the files to `android/jni/libs` in your project and activate the `ValidationLayers.mk` in your `Android.mk` so when building APK they will be copied alongside with your shared library.
 It just works then:

 ```
 [INFO] Instance extensions: [VK_KHR_surface VK_KHR_android_surface]